-A Certificate of Safety Training is the mandatory minimum requirement in order to serve on board a vessel in international waters.
+The Certificate of Safety Training (STCW Reg VI/1) is the mandatory minimum requirement in order to serve on board a vessels in international waters.

-Those wishing to work on an Australian-registered vessel must complete an AMSA-approved course.
-Please note that many STCW courses offered in Australia are not AMSA-approved and therefore do not qualify you to work in Australia.
+Please note – Those wishing to work on Australian-registered vessels must complete an AMSA approved Certificate of Safety Training course; many STCW courses offered in Australia are not AMSA approved and therefore will not qualify you to work in Australia.